Jummit/customizable-ui/README.md

 To pop windows out and back in, click the button to the right of the title.

+The drop preview is a `StyleBox` and can be customized.

 ## Usage

 Add an instance of the `window_drag_receiver.tscn` scene at the bottom of your tree.